 Accessing and editing subdomains:

-π‘ When selecting an Environment, Chameleon will generate a unique ID for it in your URL and you can grab that and share it with that specific Environment filter applied.
+π‘ When selecting an Environment, Chameleon will generate a unique ID for it in your URL.
+You can grab that to share that specific Environment.

-If you no longer want to show Experiences on a domain, you can archive it and keep it in your account in case you want to target it again down the line.
+If you no longer want to display Experiences on a domain, you can archive it and keep it in your account in case you want to target it again in the future.

 By archiving a domain: